paigeweber13/transfer-learning-across-platformer-games/README.md

     - when he tells you to download BizHawk stuff, put that in the BizHawk folder.
     - when he tells you to download his stuff, put that in the SethBling folder.
+    - when running the neural network, use defaults.cfg, not config/sample.cfg
+    - I had to change 'Pixels' to 'pixels' in QLearning/defaults.cfg